meteor/meteor/tools/isobuild/README.md

    packages, and then put everything together.
 3. The Builder is ran to write the output files to disk.
 4. While all the building was done, a WatchSet of the whole app is collected.
    It's returned to the caller.
-Also, a `star.json` file is written.
+Also, files `star.json` and `program.json` are written.

 ### Compiler

 Takes care of compiling an individual package and returning an Isopack.

+Compiler has a dependency on Bundler, as it needs to bundle the build plugins used to compile the input package source.

+Compiler runs various compiler batch plugins and "source handlers" (the old-style build plugins) on the source.
+If there is a need to build any build plugins to use them, it would recursively build those.

 ### Bundler